Advanced Patterns & JS Interop#

 # Browser APIs

-window.addEventListener("resize", lambda(e: Any) { handleResize(); });
+window.addEventListener("resize", lambda(e: any) { handleResize(); });

 document.querySelector(".my-element");